cloudflare/templates/worker-d1/README.md

 npx wrangler publish
 ```

-Then test out your new Worker!🔥
+Then test out your new Worker!

 ### Developing locally